Azure-Samples/acme-fitness-store/azure-container-apps/docs/10-aca-vnet-nsg.md

 This document is not specific to the Acme Fitness Store sample.
 It guides you through setting up Azure Container Apps within a virtual network (VNet), including:

+- Hosting Azure resources inside your owner virtual network
 - Pulling the Nginx image from Azure Container Registry (ACR)
-- Mounting Azure Storage file
+- Mounting Azure Storage file inside the Azure Container Apps app
-- Reading key-value pairs from Azure Key Vault as environment variables inside the container
+- Reading key-value pairs from Azure Key Vault as environment variables inside the Azure Container Apps app

 ## Prerequisites